cindyd97/Data-Analysis-Portfolio-Cindy/README.md

 - Tableau Public Dashboard - Credit Data

 Description:
+These visuals were created to further understand the bank's client data.
+The dataset was cleaned at [Credit Score and Loan Prediction (Group Project)](#Credit)
+- The Loan Data link has a story.
+The first page displays a bar chart of the average DTI ratio for people with or without a default loan as well as with or without a mortgage.
+The second page is a bar chart that shows the average interest rate for people by education (High School, Bachelor's, Master's, PhD) and is also categorized by risk.
+The third page is a bar chart that portrays average income by risk status.
+-

 ### Citibike Story with Tableau
 Tableau Public Link: [Tableau Public Link - Citibike Story](https://public.tableau.com/app/profile/cindy.duong2876/viz/Mod18Challenge_17406199793550/CitibikeStory?publish=yes)

 Description:
 With citibike data, graphs were created to portray a story on the usage of citibikes in NYC.
 The story focused on bike data from the spring of 2022 taking a look at peak hours, top 10 starting locations, types of members, and mapping of bike stations.

+Data Source:

 ## SQL
 [Back to top](#Contents)